Ifill Forum 2023 – Leadership and Democracy: The Enduring Power of Black Women

 **This is a past event**

-April Ryan will engage in a moderated discussion with members of the Simmons community, followed by audience Q&A. Following the event, Ifill College will host Ms. Ryan for a book signing.
+April Ryan will engage in a moderated discussion with members of the Simmons community, followed by audience Q&A. Following the event, Ifill School will host Ms. Ryan for a book signing.
 Copies of her book, Black Women Will Save the World: An Anthem, will be sold at the event.

 This event is free and open to the public.
 Masks are strongly encouraged.
 For the book signing portion of the event, masks are required.